TakeJoshyy/Murphmon/readme.md

 ---

-Banned items:'Any non-consumable held items.
+Banned items:`Any non-consumable held items.
 Reviving items.
-X Speed, X Attack, X Special Attack on Bosses only' (Gym Leaders, E4, Champ).
+X Speed, X Attack, X Special Attack on Bosses only` (Gym Leaders, E4, Champ).
 **NOTE:** You may not use flutes of any kind except for waking Snorlax.

-Banned Abilities: 'Battle Armor / Shell Armor'.
+Banned Abilities: `Battle Armor / Shell Armor`.
 **NOTE:** Pure Power and huge power are allowed so long as you NEVER use a physical attacking move.
 Pokemon 420 BST or Lower are exempt.

 Banned Moves: **Any pure Healing Moves (Recover, Milk Drink, Leech Seed, Ingrain, Wish, Etc..
 Refresh/Aroma etc)**